acnicolasdc/chiper-api/README.md

 ### Test, cover and report Project
 #### For run tests project
-This option runs several tests over projet's routes and services using Mocha.js
+This option runs several tests over the project's routes and services using Mocha.js

 >**npm run test**

 #### For run cover project
-If you want to see how much your tests and other things about the project you are covering, use:
+If you want to see how much of your tests and other things about the project you are covering, use:

 > **npm run cover**

-This options runs the tests project with **nyc**.
+This option runs the tests project with **nyc**.

 #### Creating project reports
-If you want to create reports regarding cover and tests project use:
+If you want to create reports regarding cover and tests project, use:

 >**npm run report**

-This option creates an _HTML_ file with tcover and test table results.
+This option creates an _HTML_ file with cover and test table results.

 ## Deploy Backend with Zeit Now
 In this section, you can deploy the project with **Zeit Now**.

 **Zeit Now** is a cloud application for hosting static applications.
-This technology works with serverless.
+This technology works serverless.
 ### Steps for Deploy
 #### Install and Login Zeit Now in your terminal
-You can get Now CLI from either npm.
+You can get Now CLI from npm.
 Run the following command from your terminal:
 > **npm i -g now**

 With Now CLI installed, you can log in **Now** using: